-I’m a writer and editor, voice actor, photographer, poet, student of humanity … and food lover.
+I’m a poet, photographer, student of nature and humanity … and food lover.
 My fascination with food, culture, and humanity led me to start this blog and I (sometimes very) sporadically post stories and recipes here.

 I’ve learned through the years that food is an extremely personal choice and experience.
 That’s why you’ll often find options in my recipes to satisfy diverse dietary choices and restrictions.

 I approach food preparation mindful of the needs and wants of the people who will receive it.
 I truly believe and have seen in practice, that with a little thought, everyone who sits at your dining table can have a satisfying experience.

 My love affair with food began as a kid.
 Early influences included dishes served at family meals, special family gatherings and the many potlucks my parents attended or hosted as part of military life.
 My mom put me to work in the kitchen young, and by high school I made a family meal about once a week.
 Back then, I loved making desserts most.

 Growing up, I lived and traveled in North America and Europe, where I broadened my culinary horizons.
 Although I’ve spent my adult life on Florida’s Emerald Coast and surrounded by mountains in northeast Tennessee, my culinary interests have taken me virtually around the world.

 Since 2007, I’ve called the Tri-Cities area of northeast Tennessee home.
-I live with husband Paul and three rescue pets: our dog, Oliver, and our cat, Carl.
+I live with husband Paul and two rescue pets: our dog, Oliver, and our cat, Carl.
 (Our third cat, Kipper, passed way this spring.)
 I’m stepmom to three active adults and a former foster parent.

 Thanks for stopping by—